 Named zipper peas for the way the pod opens when the fibrous strand down its center is pulled, these peas are grown primarily in the Southern states due to the warm climate.
 Freshly picked from their pods, zipper peas have a mild-flavor, are a great source of protein and a classic Southern comfort food.
 I make them often in season, along with lady peas, purple hulls and baby limas too!
 And, enhance the flavor of the peas by using smoky bacon or a ham hock, chicken broth instead of water, and vegetables.
-Serve over a heaping mound of rice and top with a pat of real unsalted butter and you are in business!
+Serve over a heaping mound of rice and top with a pat of real butter and you are in business!
 Use the recipe below for most any type of fresh or dried legumes, including those ever popular black eyed peas that will be on plates this New Year!

 2 tbsp. good olive oil

 1 small onion, finely chopped